AgalmicVentures/NanoPcap/README.md

 	  -D DROP_FRACTION, --drop-fraction DROP_FRACTION
 	                        Fraction of the time to drop packagets (from 0 to 1 inclusive).
+	  --duplicate-fraction DUPLICATE_FRACTION
+	                        Fraction of the time to duplicate packagets (from 0 to 1 inclusive).
+	  --deduplication-window DEDUPLICATION_WINDOW
+	                        Sets the number of the packets in the deduplication window (based on contents).

 For example, here is how Ethernet headers (L2) were removed to generate the files in TestData: